itsN1X/app/README.md

 ## License

-This project is licensed under the GPL License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL License - see the [LICENSE.md](LICENSE.md) file, which guarantees end users the freedom to study, share, and modify the software.

+Note that this license does not give free reign to redistribute the name and branding of quirk.
+So if you'd like to publish your own version, please rename it to avoid end-user confusion.